sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Bounty Hunter

-True dedication is needed to track down a mark across the vast universe and bring them to justiceóor to drag them back to whoeverís paying for their hide.
+True dedication is needed to track down a mark across the vast universe and bring them to justice√≥or to drag them back to whoever√≠s paying for their hide.
 Bounty hunting is a profession that has stood the test of time, and even in the age of space travel there will always be a need to find those who wish to remain hidden.
 Bounty hunters are experts trackers, stalking their

 prey for glory and profit no matter how many lightyears their trail is long.